 Suriname sits next to Guyana, whose offshore oil turned a tiny economy into one of the world’s fastest-growing.
 Its own big project, GranMorgu, led by TotalEnergies, is expected to start producing around 2028.

 That prospect is why the housekeeping matters now.
-A state that cannot manage its own companies well is poorly placed to manage a sudden flood of petroleum revenue without waste or capture.
+A state that cannot manage its own companies well is poorly placed to handle a sudden flood of oil money without waste.

-President Jennifer Simons used the debate to strike a national note, calling for cooperation across a divided parliament and admitting the country had gone backwards over recent decades.
-She framed the budget less as a triumph than as a first step toward doing things differently.
+President Jennifer Simons used the debate to strike a national note.
+She called for cooperation across a divided parliament, admitted the country had gone backwards over recent decades, and framed the budget as a first step toward doing things differently.

 The comparison with the neighbours is instructive rather than flattering.
 Guyana let its spending balloon once the oil arrived, and the debate there is now about whether the windfall reaches ordinary people at all.

 Suriname is trying to avoid that trap by drawing the line early, while the numbers are still small enough to control.
-Whether a divided parliament and a fragile economy can hold that line for the two years until first oil is the open question.
+Whether a divided parliament and a fragile economy can hold that line until first oil is the open question.

 There is also a credibility payoff for the government.
-Lenders and investors tend to reward a state that shows it can say no to its own loss-making ventures, and a clean track record before the boom would lower the cost of the borrowing that any oil build-out requires.
+Lenders and investors tend to reward a state that can say no to its own loss-making ventures, and a clean track record before the boom would lower the cost of borrowing for any oil build-out.

 What does the Suriname budget reform actually change?